mindcandy/simple-dam/readme.md

 * no external dependences (builds to a standalone .jar file)

-* all data loaded from files at startup and NEVER changes
+* all data loaded from files at startup and NEVER changes:
     * asset.foo -- the asset
     * asset.json -- asset metadata in JSON
     * asset_thumbnail.jpg -- the thumbnail (max 96x96)